kieranjol/IFIscripts/README.md

 ### loopline.py ###
 * Workflow specific to the Loopline project.
-* makeffv1.py and bitc.py are run on the input
+* makeffv1.py and bitc.py are run on the input, unless a DV file is present, in which case bitc.py and dvsip.py will be run.
+* A proxies folder for the h264 files will be created within your parent folder if it does not already exist.
 * Usage: `loopline.py /path/to/parent_folder` or `loopline.py /path/to/file`

 ### masscopy.py ###